Lady of the Mirrors

 Lady of the Mirrors is a solo album by pianist and composer Anthony Davis recorded in 1980 for the India Navigation label.

 Reception

+In The Boston Phoenix, critic Bob Blumenthal wrote that Davis performs "with an elegance that has only been hinted at in the past."
 Allmusic awarded the album 4 stars, stating: "in general the complex and often-fascinating music is quite original and has no obvious predecessor.
 Lady of the Mirrors is still one of Anthony Davis' finest piano recordings".